xproc/tutorial/README.md

 publish artifacts are generated into the dist directory

+## How to contribute to this tutorial

+* fork this repository
+* edit docbook source
+* to view output on edited changes, run gradle
+* commit
+* create pull request

 ## Goal of this Tutorial

 The goal is to provide a high quality tutorial that will be an entry point to learning XProc.